karlosagudo/symvirins/readme.md

   - Apache 2 (Configured) / php log in: /var/log/apache2/php-error_{{ project }}.log
   - Mysql(configured), phpmyadmin(configured)
   - Composer, phpunit, symfony, memcached, redis
+Also the virtual box is configured to use vagrant-cachier that generates a machine cache for composer and apt packages.
+In order to work install: vagrant plugin install vagrant-cachier